turtlecasedao/OpenERC721G/README.md

 PUBLIC_KEY=     # Your Public Key
 NETWORK=rinkeby # or mainnet
-API_KEY=        # Get this from Infura or other provider REPORT_GAS=true
+API_KEY=        # Get this from Infura or other provider COINMARKET_KEY= # Get this from coinmarketcap if need REPORT_GAS=true
 REPORT_COVERAGE=true
 ```